bigchaindb/bigchaindb/docs/server/source/cloud-deployment-templates/add-node-on-kubernetes.rst

 Step 7: Run NGINX as a Deployment
 ---------------------------------

-Please refer :ref:`this <Step 8: Start the NGINX Kubernetes Deployment>` to set up NGINX in your new node.
+Please see :ref:`this page <Step 8: Start the NGINX Kubernetes Deployment>` to set up NGINX in your new node.